tripod-code/tripod/README.md

 ## Acknowledgements

-`TriPoDPy` has received funding from the European Research Council (ERC) under Til?????

 `TriPoDPy` was developed at the [University Observatory](https://www.usm.uni-muenchen.de/index_en.php) of the [Ludwig Maximilian University of Munich](https://www.en.uni-muenchen.de/index.html).
+The authors acknowledge funding from the European Union under the European Unionʼs Horizon Europe Research and Innovation Programme 101124282 (EARLYBIRD) and funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311.
+Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.